Study sets, textbooks, questions

 The science of psychology developed primarily from biology and

 one of the earliest branches of scientific psychology was (?), which emphasized studying the fundamental elements of mind or consciousness.

 Another early branch of psychology, which focused more on the functions of the mind than the structure of the mind was called (?)

 Because he established the first scientific laboratory for the study of psychology in (?) in (?), historians credit (?) with being the founder of psychology.

 Psychology is currently defined as the scientific study of (?) and (?)

 Each person is a complex system existing within a larger social system.
 Accordingly, it makes sense to seek explanations of thought and emotion from various (?)

-how the body and brain enable emotions, memories, and sensory experiences
+how the body and brain enable emotions, mental processes, and behavior

 how behavior springs from unconscious drives and conflicts

 how we think and perform other mental processes